+C403.7.6 Automatic control of HVAC systems serving guestrooms (Mandatory).
+In Group R-1 buildings containing more than 50 guestrooms, each guestroom shall be provided with controls complying with the provisions of Sections C403.7.6.1 and C403.7.6.2.
+Card key controls comply with these requirements.

+C403.7.6.1 Temperature setpoint controls.
+Controls small be provided on each HVAC system that are capable of and configured to automatically raise the cooling setpoint and lower the heating setpoint by not less than 4°F (2°C) from the occupant set-point within 30 minutes after the occupants have left the guestroom.
+The controls shall be capable of and configured to automatically raise the cooling setpoint to not lower than 80°F (27°C) and lower the heating set point to not higher than 60°F (16°C) when the guestroom is unrented or has been continuously unoccupied for over 16 hours or a networked guestroom control system indicates that the guestroom is unrented and the guestroom is unoccupied for more than 30 minutes.
+A networked guestroom control system that is capable of returning the thermostat setpoints to default occupied setpoints 60 minutes prior to the time a guestroom is scheduled to be occupied is not precluded by this section.
+Cooling that is capable of limiting relative humidity with a setpoint not lower than 65 percent Relative Humidity during unoccupied periods is not precluded by this section

+C403.7.6.2 Ventilation controls.
+Controls shall be provided on each HVAC system that are capable of and configured to automatically turn off the ventilation and exhaust fans within 30 minutes of the occupants leaving the guestroom or isolation devices shall be provided to each guestroom that are capable of automatically shutting off the supply of outdoor air to and exhaust air from the guestroom.

+Exception: Guestroom ventilation systems are not precluded from having an automatic daily pre-occupancy purge cycle that provides daily outdoor air ventilation during unrented periods at the design ventilation rate for 60 minutes, or at a rate and duration equivalent to one air change.

-C403.5 Energy recovery.
+C403.7.7 Energy recovery.

-C403.5.1 Energy recovery ventilation systems.
-Any system with minimum outside air requirements at design conditions greater than 5,000 cfm or any system where the system’s supply airflow rate exceeds the value listed in Tables C403.5.1(1) and C403.5.1(2), based on the climate zone and percentage of outdoor airflow rate at design conditions, shall include an energy recovery system.
-Table C403.5.1(1) shall be used for all ventilation systems that operate less than 8,000 hours per year, and Table C403.5.1(2) shall be used for all ventilation systems that operate 8,000 hours or more per year.
+C403.7.7.1 Energy recovery ventilation systems (Mandatory).
+Any system with minimum outside air requirements at design conditions greater than 5,000 cfm or any system where the system’s supply airflow rate exceeds the value listed in Tables C403.7.7.1(1) and C403.7.7.2(2), based on the climate zone and percentage of outdoor airflow rate at design conditions, shall include an energy recovery system.
+Table C403.7.7.1(1) shall be used for all ventilation systems that operate less than 8,000 hours per year, and Table C403.7.7.1(2) shall be used for all ventilation systems that operate 8,000 hours or more per year.
 The energy recovery system shall have the capability to provide a change in the enthalpy of the outdoor air supply of not less than 50 percent of the difference between the outdoor air and return air enthalpies, at design conditions.
-Where an air economizer is required, the energy recovery system shall include a bypass or controls which permit operation of the economizer as required by Section C403.3.
+Where an air economizer is required, the energy recovery system shall include a bypass or controls which permit operation of the economizer as required by Section C403.5.
 Where a single room or space is supplied by multiple units, the aggregate ventilation (cfm) of those units shall be used in applying this requirement.
 The return/exhaust air stream temperature for heat recovery device selection shall be 70°F (21°C) at 30 percent relative humidity, or as calculated by the registered design professional.